breandan/breandan/meetings/minutes.md

 After spending a frustrating amount of time trying to decipher this algorithm and the surrounding text, we concluded there must be some kind of typo, since the outer index i does not appear in the inner loop.
 The terminology is difficult to follow, e.g. "lesson" which the authors never clearly define - appears to be analogous to one epoch of training, where a "batch" is a set of pairs of sentences in the source and target language.

 Although Chen et al. (2020) has a number of redeeming qualities, including a nice definition of operational equivalence and a more precise definition of compositional generalization in its various forms, we agreed the exposition and algorithmic details leave much to be desired.

-For the next paper, shall we read Language-Agnostic Representation Learning of Source Code from Structure and Context by Zügner et al.?
+Next paper: [Language-Agnostic Representation Learning of Source Code from Structure and Context](https://arxiv.org/abs/2103.11318) by Zügner et al.?

 # March 30, 2021